 Students discuss the role of the teacher within the classroom and many areas of concern within the classroom today.
 The focus is on teacher professionalism including personal conduct, lesson plans and proper interviewing for a job.
-This course is offered as a block only.
+This course is offered as a Block only.

-Prerequisite: Student Learning, Development, and Diversity and Literacy Awareness.
+Prerequisite: Human growth and development and Introduction to Literacy.